 Click below to visit the individual posts OR scroll down to find all the recipes listed in this post!

-Vegan 7-Layer Dip Looking for a delicious and healthy snack to enjoy during the big game?
-Look no further than this vegan 7-layer dip!
-This delicious dip is made with a combination of healthy plant-based ingredients, including refried beans, guacamole, salsa, and a creamy “queso” sauce made from cashews.
+Vegan Queso and 7 Layer Dip Looking for a delicious and healthy snack to enjoy during the big game?
+Look no further than this Vegan Queso 7 Layer Dip!
+This delicious dip is made with healthy plant-based ingredients, including refried beans, guacamole, salsa, and a creamy cashew-based “queso” sauce.
 It’s the perfect snack to share…

-Call me crazy but I could eat these everyday.
+In our house, we could eat these every dang day.
 Crispy smashed herbed potatoes are smashed boiled potatoes that are cooked in the oven with spices and packed with flavor.
 Delicious!
 In Ayurvedic cooking spices are added to balance foods.
 Hing or black pepper can be added to white potatoes.
-Hing comes from the resin of…
+Hing comes from the resin…

 Try This Vegan Buffalo Ranch “Chicken” Wrap You Meat Eating Partner Will Love With some big games coming up and Meatless Monday let’s think about options.
 Vegan Buffalo Ranch “Chicken” Wrap is a meal we have been having around here as my husband has been following the sports teams’ seasons get underway.
 Sometimes vegan workarounds are…